Chart Color Schemes

 An assessment of population growth drivers in Humpty Doo reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Humpty Doo's population is approximately 9,302 as of November 2025.
-This figure represents an increase of 915 people, a rise of 10.9% since the 2021 Census which reported a population of 8,387.
-The change was inferred from ABS estimates: 9,266 in June 2024 and an additional 27 validated new addresses since the Census date.
-This results in a density ratio of 59 persons per square kilometer.
-Humpty Doo's growth exceeded the national average (8.9%) and its SA4 region, indicating it as a growth leader.
-Natural growth contributed approximately 63.0% to overall population gains recently, with all migration drivers being positive factors.
+This figure represents an increase of 915 people, a 10.9% rise from the 8,387 recorded in the 2021 Census.
+The ABS estimated resident population in June 2024 was 9,266, with an additional 27 validated new addresses since the Census date contributing to this growth.
+This results in a population density of 59 persons per square kilometer.
+Humpty Doo's growth rate exceeded the national average of 8.9% during this period.
+Natural growth accounted for approximately 63.0% of overall population gains, with overseas and interstate migration also being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-based growth rates from the latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Projected demographic shifts suggest an above median population growth for Australian statistical areas.
-Humpty Doo is expected to increase by 1,286 persons to 2041, recording a gain of 13.4% over the 17 years.
+For areas not covered by this data, growth rates by age cohort are applied post-2032, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+Projected demographic shifts indicate an above median population growth for the area, with an expected increase of 1,286 persons to 2041, reflecting a total gain of 13.4% over the 17 years.

 Frequently Asked Questions - Population